BRAVO68WEB/loginradius-assignment/docs/DEV JOURNEY.md

 }
 ```

+Secondly, I build a strategy to detect IP-level blocking.
+For every request, create a KEY in Redis with a TTL of 5 minutes.
+If the count exceeds 100, block the IP for 15 minutes, and log the anomaly to DB to permanently block it.

 **Getting the real IP address** was trickier than expected.
 Had to handle X-Forwarded-For headers for proxy environments, plus fallbacks for different deployment scenarios.

 The progressive messaging feature was fun to implement.
 Instead of immediately showing "account suspended," the first 5 attempts show "Invalid credentials," then it switches to "Account Suspended!"
 This makes it less obvious to attackers when they've hit the threshold.